christytan/OCI-GoldenGate/workshops/atp-d/LabGuide800BuildinganddeployingJavaapplicationstacksondedicatedautonomousinfrastructure.md

--   You are now ready to move to the next lab.
+- Congratulations!
+You successfully deployed and connected a java app to your autonomous database.

 <table>
 <tr><td class="td-logo">[![](images/obe_tag.png)](#)</td>